-Wednesday, the Sacramento Bee reported that the same day the county saw four new deaths and 67 new cases of COVID-19.
+Also on June 18, the Sacramento Bee reported that the county saw four new deaths and 67 new cases of COVID-19.
 Dr. Peter Beilenson, the county health services director, said he was aware of similar discussions at the state level.

 Sen. Steve Glazer, D-Orinda, has been pushing for a statewide mask order, arguing it’s an issue that “shouldn’t be dependent on county choice.”